 Through my research work, I’ve explored incentive mechanisms for user-centric resource allocation in wireless networks and machine learning techniques for mining contextual information from IoT data.
 I’ve worked on pricing optimizations for cellular dataplans, auction mechanisms for 5G, reinforcement learning for budget-driven bidding, and deep learning for vehicle location tracking.

 Recently, I’ve been intrigued by the possible uses of blockchain in edge networking.
 I’m interested in understanding the pricing and design of crypto-token systems for enabling edge scenarios like shared computing and networking.
 I am collaborating with blockchain-based IoT service provider Nodle in this effort.
 I am also interested in exploring the use of IoT sensor data in solving last-mile challenges in blockchain.

-I primarily work out of the Silicon Valley campus.
-I am a part of the MEWS research group and am advised by Prof. Patrick Tague.
-I also work in close collaboration with Prof. Carlee Joe-Wong.
+I am co-advised by Prof. Patrick Tague and Prof. Carlee Joe-Wong, and am a member of the MEWS and LIONS research groups.
 My research has been supported by various NSF and DARPA grants.
-I recently proposed my thesis entitled Incentivizing Real-time and User-centric Resource Allocation in Wireless Networks, with Prof. Patrick Tague, Prof. Carlee Joe-Wong, Prof. Aron Laszka and Dr. Anand Raman as my committee.
+I recently proposed my thesis entitled Incentivizing User-centric Resource Allocation in Wireless Networks in Real time, with Prof. Patrick Tague, Prof. Carlee Joe-Wong, Prof. Aron Laszka and Dr. Anand Raman as my committee.